South Leigh, St James the Great

 Minster Lovell, St Kenelm's Church - 4.6 miles (Historic Church)

-Nearest Accommodation to South Leigh, St James the Great:
+Nearest Holiday Cottages to South Leigh, St James the Great: